This post highlights things to do, see, eat and drink in the beautiful town of Los Olivos, California (Santa Barbara County).

 Wine, Wine, WIne – It is the Center of Everything

-Los Olivos is in the middle of wine country and the town takes its surroundings very serious.
+Los Olivos is in the middle of wine country and the town takes its surroundings very seriously.
 It is not necessary to get out of town to get a taste of the valley’s most famous product.

 Nobody seems to know how many wine tasting rooms are in town (this number doesn’t include the nearby wineries).
 Some number them at two dozen and others at more than thirty.
 But, who really cares about the exact number?
 The important thing is that there is something for every taste.
 Plus, you can spend days in town with the excuse of wanting to visit yet another tasting room.